Add a VMware vCenter to Workload Security

 Protect workloads in VMware

-VMware workloads managed by Workload Security are protected by Deep Security Agent.
+VMware workloads managed by Workload Security are protected by an agent.
 For more information about how to deploy and manage agents in Workload Security, see Install the agent.